Timberwolves stun Grizzlies, grab Game 1 with 130-117 win - NewsBreak

 A woman chained herself to the basket stanchion and stopped play with 4:44 left in the second quarter.
 The woman wore a blue shirt, making clear she was with the animal rights group protesting a Minnesota co-owner’s factory farms, the same situation as the woman who glued herself to the floor in the Timberwolves' play-in game earlier this week.

-Zoe Rosenburg, 19, had a chain and attached herself to the back of the basket closets to the Timberwolves’ bench.
+The woman, who was not from the Memphis area, had a chain and attached herself to the back of the basket closets to the Timberwolves’ bench.
 She was taken to the back and removed from the arena after security personnel removed the chain from around her neck.
-She was arrested and being held Saturday night at the Shelby County jail on charges of disorderly conduct and trespassing.

 Comments / 0